-With permission of the Office of Academic Services, FH 474, and subject to supervision of the Vice Dean, JD students may register for courses (up to 10 credits) offered in other graduate schools of the University by submitting a request form to the Office of Academic Services.
-By faculty and court rule, however, the courses must be directly related to the study of law in order for credit to be applied toward the law degree.
+With permission of the Office of Academic Services, FH 400, and subject to supervision of the Vice Dean, JD students may register for courses (up to 12 credits) offered in other graduate schools of the University by submitting a request form to the Office of Academic Services.
+The courses must be directly related to the study of law in order for credit to be applied toward the law degree.
 Few courses in other disciplines can meet this standard.
 Grades for these courses are not computed in the GPA, and they may not be taken credit/fail.
 Students may take no more than 6 credits of non-law courses in any one semester.
 However, please note that LLM students can only enroll in a total of 6 credits of non-law courses which may be counted towards the LLM degree.
-For JD students, a total of up to 10 credits of non-law courses may be counted towards to the JD degree and up to 12 credits for Joint-degree students.
+For JD students, a total of up to 12 credits of non-law courses may be counted towards to the JD degree and up to 12 transfer credits for dual-degree students.
 The Law School does not calculate credit for these courses in the same way as the other school (please see below).
-Students who wish to take non law-related courses excepting language courses, must pay tuition for those courses.
+Students who wish to take non-law-related courses excepting language courses, must pay tuition for those courses.
 No credit is awarded toward the degree for non-law, unapproved courses.

 For graduate students, the request form must already be signed by the Faculty Director before submitting it to the Office of Graduate Affairs.
 In some cases, permission of the professor may also be required.